slackapi/node-slack-sdk/docs/_pages/web_client.md

 ### Posting a message

 Your app will interact with the Web API through the `WebClient` object, which a top level export from this package.
-At a minimum, you need to instantiate it with a token.
+You instantiate it with a token.
 The example below shows how to post a message into a channel, DM, MPDM, or group.
 This will require either the `bot`, `chat:user:write`, or `chat:bot:write` scope.

 ```javascript
 const { WebClient } = require('@slack/client');